November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 Future-Proofing

 Clean Architecture treats frameworks and services as replaceable plugins.
 If a database becomes too costly or a front-end framework falls out of favor, you can swap the outer layers and keep the inner rules intact.
-This flexibility makes it easier to integrate new capabilities, like AI models, without wholesale rewrites.
+This flexibility makes it easier to integrate new capabilities, such as AI models, without wholesale rewrites.

 A TypeScript Implementation Blueprint